nccgroup/ScoutSuite/README.md

 ## Description

-Scout Suite is a multi-cloud configuratiobn review tool, which enables assessing the security posture of cloud environments.
+Scout Suite is a multi-cloud configuration review tool, which enables assessing the security posture of cloud environments.
 Using the APIs exposed by cloud providers, Scout gathers configuration data for manual inspection and highlights risk areas .
 Rather than pouring through dozens of pages on the web, Scout supplies a clear view of the attack surface automatically.

 Scout Suite is stable and actively maintained, but a number of features and internals may change.
 As such, please bear with us as we find time